(1) The Returning Judge

-The reference Jesus makes here does not refer to being spiritually ready for the Rapture that takes place shortly before the Day of Judgment, but to being physically ready for the coming destruction after the Rapture.
-So Christ’s main concern in most of the end-time prophecies is for those who will miss the Rapture, because many Christians will repent after it is too late to make the Rapture.
+The reference Jesus makes here does not refer to being spiritually ready for the Rapture that takes place right before the Day of Judgment, but to being physically ready for the coming destruction after the Rapture.
+Therefore, it is for those who will miss the Rapture.
+Christ’s main concern in most of the end-time prophecies is for those who will miss the Rapture.
 These are the people who need to watch and be ready if they want to survive the coming cataclysms.
-Because if they are not prepared like Noah, then they will die like the sinners who will be unprepared.
+Because if they are not prepared like Noah, then they will die like the unprepared sinners.

 Jesus could have worded the above passage like this, “I’m coming with destruction as great as Noah’s Flood, therefore you should watch the signs and be ready like Noah, otherwise you will be caught unprepared and will die.”
 People who are watching the signs and the world events will know when to seek shelter.
 You will learn what to watch for in this book.

-The command to keep watch is also connected to the passage that follows, and Jesus gives us more details:
+The command to keep watch is also in the next passage in Matt.
+24, and Jesus gives us more details:

 “Therefore keep watch, because you do not know on what day your Lord will come.
 43 But understand this: If the owner of the house had known at what time of night the thief was coming, he would have kept watch and would not have let his house be broken into.
 44 So you also must be ready, because the Son of Man will come at an hour when you do not expect him.”
 (Matthew 24:42-44)